Update: How to Rent guide withdrawn

 Who Has to Provide It and When

-If you're a private landlord letting a property in England under an assured shorthold tenancy, you must give your tenant a copy of the How to Rent guide before the tenancy begins.
-This applies to new tenancies and renewals where a new tenancy agreement is signed.
+If you're a private landlord letting a property in England, you were previously required to give your tenant a copy of the How to Rent guide before the tenancy began.
+Since 1 May 2026, this has been replaced by the Renters' Rights Act Information Sheet, but the same delivery and proof principles apply.

 The requirement doesn't apply to lodgers, social housing tenants, or properties in Wales, Scotland, or Northern Ireland.
 But for the vast majority of private rentals in England, it's mandatory.